ledmarceli/mthree_final_project/README_Marceli.md

 Our implementation involved the following solutions:
 1. Github Repository - this provides version control and allows for receiving code updates from others in a timely and organised manner.
-2. Kabana Dashboard - this helped us define and manage our backlog and tasks.
+2. Kanban Dashboard - this helped us define and manage our backlog and tasks.
 3. Discord group - this facilitated the communication and coding between the group members
 4. Regular Meetings - this facilitated the communication between the group members.
 5. Agile Methodologies - this allowed us to break the project down into manageable sprints, focus and adapt on upcoming and unexpected challenges enabling iterative development and continuous delivery.